 We also would like to encourage you to talk to your provider about quitting while you are here.
-Nicotine is an extremely addictive substance.
-Do you need medication to help you during the first stages of quitting?
-There are a wide variety of medications that your doctor can prescribe for you.
+Because nicotine is an extremely addictive substance, you may need medication to help you during the first stages of quitting.
+There are a wide variety of medications your doctor can prescribe for you.